TanikkaB/end-to-end-data-analytics-portfolio/README.md

 The portfolio showcases how structured data engineering, visual analytics, and forecasting can be combined to improve reporting accuracy, operational efficiency, and strategic planning.

-*This portfolio has been adapted for public sharing.
-Organisation names, platform details, and examples have been generalised to protect confidentiality while preserving analytical methods and outcomes.

 ---

 ## Project Summary